toVivekNailwal/Data-Analytics-Portfolio/README.md

 # 📊 HCLSoftware – Data Analysis

 ## 🔎 Project Overview
-A case study modeling how HCLSoftware clients leverage data analytics platforms (e.g., HCL Actian Data Platform, HCL Discover) to extract insights from traffic and engagement data.
+This project is about how HCLSoftware clients leverage data analytics platforms (e.g., HCL Actian Data Platform, HCL Discover) to extract insights from traffic and engagement data.
 The goal was to **understand user behavior, measure what is working, and suggest improvements.**

 ---